Stocks, Bonds, Bills and Inflation and Gold

 During the 20 years ended 2005, Stocks did very well but with high volatility, Bonds did unusually well compared to stocks and with a lot less volatility.
 T-Bills continued to only slightly out-perform inflation.
 Gold slightly trailed inflation.

 A major learning from the above graphs is that the markets look very different in different time periods.
 It would be foolish indeed to base your investment decisions solely on the results from the last 20 years or so.
-Those two decades were unique due to a combination of low inflation and declining interest rates.
+Those two decades were unique due to a combination of lower inflation and dramatically declining interest rates as well as the maturing of the digital economy.
 Long-term interest rates probably can’t get much lower and so the next 20 years is sure to look far different than the most recent two decades.
-It would be even more foolish to base your investment decisions on the poor performance of the stock market since its bubble peak 15 years ago.

-The above data and graphs focus on just four investment periods beginning at the end of 1925, 1945, 1965, and 1985 (plus the over-lapping period beginning at the end of 19943 and the 15-year period from 2000 through mid 2013).
+The above data and graphs focus on just five 20-year investment periods beginning at the end of 1925, 1945, 1965, 1985, and 2001.
 Given the significant differences in the performance of stocks, versus bonds or T-bills and Gold over those different periods, it is also very useful to look at the comparison over all the possible 10 to 30 year holding periods beginning each year since the end of 1925.
-My related article does this by graphing the average annual returns over all those possible holding periods and attempts to answer the question of whether stocks are really riskier than bonds.
+My related article does this by graphing the average annual returns over all those possible holding periods and also attempts to answer the question of whether stocks are really riskier than bonds.

 Shawn Allen, CFA, CMA, MBA, P.Eng.